 Environmental analyst

-As an environmental analyst, it’s your job to determine an organisation’s impact on the environment.
+As an environmental analyst, it’s your job to work out an organisation’s impact on the environment.
 You look at the outputs of an organisation and write reports based on your observations.
-Your job may include determining whether the organisation is complying with environmental policies of the countries it operates in.
+Your job may include determining whether the organisation is complying with environmental policies.

-Your job as a finance analyst is looking through an organisation’s financial statements and recognising any patterns or discrepancies.
-You might work with auditors, discussing the finances and providing support to their work.
+As a financial analyst, you’ll look through an organisation’s financial statements to spot any patterns or discrepancies.
+You might work with auditors (internal or external), discussing company finances and supporting their audit work.

 Risk analyst